Your Last Receipt Scam: How It Works

 Emailed Receipts Scam: How To Avoid

 Never open attachments from unknown senders.
 If you purchase anything online, whether on Amazon, eBay or Etsy, the invoice email eventually shows the total amount in the content of the message – not just in an attachment.
-Even if it says the name of the brand you’re familiar with, carefully inspect the brower to spot any mistakes in spelling of the website.
+Even if it says the name of the brand that you’re familiar with, carefully inspect the browser to spot any mistakes in the spelling of the website.

 Look at the domain name of the sender’s email.
-Is it [the store’s name.com] or does it have extra letters and numbers, like bestbuy52a5.com?
+Is it the store’s name dot com, or does it have extra letters and numbers, like bestbuy52a5.com?
 Also, be careful about the letters ‘o’ and ‘i’ in every domain name, as their capital letters could be easily confused with 0 and I.

-Fully ignore the zip. files that arrive into your inbox, regardless where they’re coming from.
+Entirely ignore the zip. files that arrive into your inbox, regardless of where they’re coming from.
 Unless you are expecting one, don’t open it.
 Delete and feel good about it.
 Legitimate receipts never come as zip. files.

 Verify a website below